aspose-svg/Aspose.SVG-Documentation/net/drawing-basics/filters-and-gradients/_index.md

 3. The `<feComposite>` filter takes two inputs `in = "SourceGraphic" in2 = "light"` and performs they combination using the arithmetic compositing operation.
 The output from the arithmetic operator for each result pixel is computed as:   result = k1*in1*in2 + k2*in1 + k3*in2 + k4

-The following is shown one more example of filter effects combining:
+The following is shown one more example of SVG filter effects combining:
 ```html {linenos=inline,linenostart=1}
 <svg height="200" width="200" xmlns="http://www.w3.org/2000/svg">
     <defs>